CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Upon successful completion of this course, participants will be able to:

-• Identify the situations in which we use cost accounting.
+• Cite the situations in which the cost accountant has a role.

-• List and recognize the responsibilities and necessary qualifications of the cost accountant.
+• Specify the working relationships of the cost accountant.

 • Cite the types of costs involved in the study of cost accounting.